jarokaz/tpu-gke-sandbox/examples/maxtext/README.md

 # Maxtext examples

-This folder contains example  configurations for pretraining  [Maxtext LLM](https://github.com/google/maxtext) using [C4 Dataset](https://www.tensorflow.org/datasets/catalog/c4).
+This folder contains examples of pretraining  [Maxtext LLM](https://github.com/google/maxtext) using [C4 Dataset](https://www.tensorflow.org/datasets/catalog/c4).

-The `single_slice` folder is a Kustomize **overlay** over the **base** Job specification of a single slice training workload.
-The `multi_slice` folder is an **overlay** over the **base** JobSet specification of a multi-slice training workload.
+The `single_slice` folder is a Kustomize **overlay** over the **base** Job specification for a single slice training workload.
+The `multi_slice` folder is an **overlay** over the **base** JobSet specification for a multi-slice training workload.

-Before configuring and running Maxtext training jobs you need to need download the C4 dataset and build a training container image with the Maxtext code base.
+Before configuring and running **Maxtext** training jobs you need to need download the C4 dataset and build a training container image with the Maxtext code base.

 ## Download C4 Dataset